 These two symptoms can occur in isolation or they can occur simultaneously, which means you can have joint stiffness and pain.

-How Much Joint Movement is Normal?
+How Much is Joint Movement Normal?

 For full and pain-free movement your joints need to move freely in all directions that they were designed.
-If they become locked or restricted in any particular direction, you may experience pain and/or stiffness.
+If they become blocked or restricted in any particular direction, you may experience pain and/or stiffness.

 Luckily, with the assistance of a skilled physiotherapist who understands your joints, you can regain quickly and easily regain full joint range and pain-free movement.
 To achieve this, your physiotherapist will assess which of your joints are: